Ecosyste.ms: Awesome

 ## Constructor

 `new LinkPS2Keyboard(onEvent)`, where `onEvent` is a function pointer that will receive the scan codes (`u8`).
-You should check a PS/2 scan code list online, but there are some examples included like `LINK_PS2_KEYBOARD_KEY_ENTER` and `LINK_PS2_KEYBOARD_KEY_RELEASE`.
+You should check a PS/2 scan code list online, but most common keys/events are included in enums like `LINK_PS2_KEYBOARD_KEY::ENTER` and `LINK_PS2_KEYBOARD_EVENT::RELEASE`.

 ## Methods